btouellette/concarneau/README.md

 # Concarneau

-Multiplayer web game using the same rules as Carcassone
+Multiplayer web game using the same rules as Carcassone.
+Currently supports the base game and the Inns and Cathedrals expansion.

 ## Instructions